Kenneth-Macharia/Learning/DevOps/docker/docker-notes.md

 _The image version can also be specified rather than using the default (latest) e.g nginx:1.11_

 _Stop a container using 'ctr + c' or `$ docker container stop {container id}`(first few characters of the ID will suffice.).
-The ID will displayed when the container is run in detach mode i.e in the background (not displaying the process log in the console)_
+The ID will be displayed when the container is run in detach mode i.e in the background (not displaying the process log in the console)_

 - Run an Nginx container with a custom name in detached mode: